textninja/mychsa/README.md

     docker compose up

-To tear down, which will stop and delete all associated docker containers, and clear the database, run `docker compose down`.
+To tear down, which will destroy all associated docker containers, including the database, run `docker compose down`.

 The app will then be exposed on localhost, port 8080.